 Lessons learned in the fight against polio are informing the COVID-19 response

 Stopping wild polio in Africa has brought far-reaching benefits beyond saving children from paralysis.
 The polio program's massive infrastructure and skills in immunization campaigns, disease surveillance and outbreak response are playing a critical role in the battle against COVID-19, providing broader health services to communities in need and protecting children from other vaccine-preventable illnesses.

 UNICEF's expertise in vaccine delivery will be crucial to the success of COVID-19 immunization efforts around the world, once a vaccine is approved for distribution.
 UNICEF is spearheading efforts to procure and supply future COVID-19 vaccines, as part of the global vaccine plan of the COVID-19 Vaccine Global Access (COVAX) Facility led by Gavi, the Vaccine Alliance.
 UNICEF has already begun stockpiling syringes and other critical equipment, prepositioning them in its warehouses around the world for rapid deployment.

 UNICEF and partners are working to keep kids safe from disease around the world

-UNICEF is working with partners around the world to strengthen health care systems and ensure that children receive their routine immunizations during the global pandemic.
+UNICEF is working with partners worldwide to strengthen health care systems and ensure that children receive their routine immunizations during the COVID-19 pandemic.
 “Vaccines are one of the most powerful tools in the history of public health, and more children are now being immunized than ever before,” said Dr Tedros Adhanom Ghebreyesus, WHO Director-General.

 “The pandemic has put those gains at risk.
 The avoidable suffering and death caused by children missing out on routine immunizations could be far greater than COVID-19 itself.
 But it doesn’t have to be that way.
 Vaccines can be delivered safely even during the pandemic, and we are calling on countries to ensure these essential lifesaving programs continue.”